 What happens when your rent is in arrears

 Rent must be paid in full, 14 days in advance.
-The person listed on the lease agreement is responsible for the rent being paid in full on time, regardless of who else is living at the property or their income.
+The person listed on the lease agreement is responsible for the rent being on time, regardless of who else is living at the property or their income.

-If you are unable to pay rent in full or have fallen behind in your rent, you may be able to make an affordable repayment arrangement with your housing provider.
+If you are unable to pay in full or have fallen behind in your rent, you might be able to make an affordable repayment arrangement with your housing provider.

 You should tell your community housing organisation as soon as possible if you can't: